 Adding shadows in ray marching is similar to adding shadows in ray tracing.
 We fire rays from the intersection point of the camera rays and the primitives in the scene towards the light in the scene, and step along the ray, checking for intersections along the way.
 If the ray from the intersection point to the light intersects with an object, it must be occluded, so we apply a shadow to that point.

-We have access to the _Time variable in Unity, which represents the time passed since the scene started.
-On every iteration in the SDF of these fractals, we took the sine of the current time to let our animation smoothly oscillate.
-We can add time as a parameter to anything in the SDF, including scale, position, rotation, and even color.
-This allows use to create 3D fractals that smoothly shift and turn over time.
+in the SDF of these fractals, we took the sine of the current time to let our animation smoothly oscillate.
+We can add time as a parameter

 Our very first bug was that our raymarcher was rendering just a black screen.
 We suspected this was a bug in our function that generates camera rays.
 Because shaders do not have access to a debugger or to print statements, we wrote some utility functions that output the direction of each camera ray as a color to the screen.
 It turned out that our ray generation code from project 3-1 did not work because the convention in Unity is that the camera faces the positive z direction in camera space rather than the negative z direction as is convention in OpenGL.
 By changing the sign of the ray’s z direction, we got this basic shape to render.